top of page

 • What should I bring to the appointment?

 Bring your baby and anything associated with feeding that you have been using or have questions about.
 This may include: pump, bottles, nipple shield or similar.
 You may also consider bringing a couple of your baby's favourite toys (if they are older) that we can use during TummyTime.
+If you are

 • What if I need to cancel or reschedule my appointment?